bitnami/charts/bitnami/cassandra/README.md

 ## Upgrading

-### To 12.1.0

-This version introduces image verification for security purposes.
-To disable it, set `global.security.allowInsecureImages` to `true`.
-More details at [GitHub issue](https://github.com/bitnami/charts/issues/30850).

 It's necessary to set the `dbUser.password` parameter when upgrading for readiness/liveness probes to work properly.
 When you install this chart for the first time, some notes will be displayed providing the credentials you must use.
 Please note down the password and run the command below to upgrade your chart:

 ```console